dionkb/StudyBuddy/notes.md

-Add notes here as needed (pseudocode, acceptance criteria, grading criteria, etc.)   a
+Add notes here as needed (pseudocode, acceptance criteria, grading criteria, etc.)

+TODO:
+    - Add an "Add Location" button to the right of the search bar on locations page
+    - Deploy to Heroku using JawsDB

 ROLES
     JENA